 Following a Group strategic review and in particular a review by Standard Life International of the Asia and Emerging Markets operations, we announced the closure of Singapore in June 2015.
 Singapore business closed on 18 November 2015 with contributions being returned to customers.
-The profit arising from discontinued operations for the year was £897k (2015: loss of £41,370k).
+The profit arising from discontinued operations for the year was £nil (2016: profit of £897k).
 The profit in 2016 relates to the remaining costs of closure during 2016 being lower than what was provided for at year end 2015.